Articles > Education > How to become a music teacher

 What do music teachers do?

-Even though every music teacher needs to provide basic lesson plans and instruction just like every other teacher, there are significant differences between those who offer private lessons and those who work in schools.
+Even though providing basic lesson plans and instruction is expected just like for every other teacher, there are significant differences between those who offer private lessons and those who work in schools.

 Private music teaching vs. school music teaching

-Regardless of whether they give private lessons or work for a school, music teachers need to complete the same basic duties.
+Regardless of whether a teacher gives private lessons or works for a school, they have the same basic duties.
 All teachers need to be able to assess their students’ ability and plan lessons that improve and understanding.
 They also need a high level of knowledge of their instrument or musical subject to convey information to students.

 Since most music students make incremental improvements, these positions also require an abundance of compassion, patience and the ability to provide encouragement.